cloud21sak/SensorStreamingApplication/README.md

 5. After installation is complete, you can run the application locally:

 ```
 npm run serve

 ```

-## Setting up the client app in CloudFront:
+### 6. Setting up the OperatorAppFrontend app in CloudFront:

 1. From terminal prompt, go to OperatorAppFrontend folder.
 Run npm run build.
 When the build is finished, you should see "dist" subfolder under OperatorAppFrontend folder.
 2. Create an S3 bucket (note that the name must be globally unique.
 For example: sensor-app-client-sak21.
 Enable public access.